-Seeing an eviction notice on your door could be one of the most intimidating moments in your life especially when you have kids.
+Seeing an eviction notice on your doorstep could be one of the most intimidating moments in your life, especially when you have kids.
 The good news is that an eviction notice does not mean you are automatically being evicted that day.
 Your landlord cannot just kick you out of the property.
-There is an eviction process he/she must follow and very often, you will be given a number of days to pay or vacate the premises.
+There is an eviction process the landlord must follow, and very often, you will be given several days to pay or vacate the premises.
 During this period, work your magic and figure things out.
 This article will walk you through what to do when being evicted with no place to go.

-If you are being evicted with no place to go, the first and most important step is to stop the eviction.
-Talk to your landlord and see what he/she is willing to do.
-For example, your landlord could accept a portion of the missing rent payments or require that you pay in full in order to stay in the apartment.
-In case you cannot get your hands on the required amount when being evicted, apply for your local government’s help.
-Depending on your unique situation, you could qualify for federal government financial support through different organizations.
-You might also qualify for eviction postponement, legal support, or advice.
+If you are being evicted with nowhere to go, the first and most important step is to stop the eviction.
+While there are many ways to stop the eviction, the most effective strategy is to talk to your landlord and see what he/she is willing to do.
+For example, your landlord could accept a portion of the missing rent payments or require that you pay in full to stay in the apartment.
+If you cannot get your hands on the amount the landlord requires to avoid eviction, apply for your local government’s help.
+You could qualify for federal government financial support through different organizations depending on your unique situation.
+You might also be eligible for eviction postponement, legal support, or advice.

 Before you pack and leave when facing eviction, consider the alternatives.
-Should you safely liquidate some of your assets such as cars, expensive watches, designer clothes, etc, to raise the short-term needed rent amount?
+Should you safely liquidate some of your assets, such as cars, expensive watches, designer clothes, etc., to raise the rent needed in the short term?
 If so, sell your stuff and raise money to prevent eviction.
-In case this is not a viable option, don’t just head to the streets.
 If your financial setbacks are temporary, get a short-term loan or use your emergency fund(if you have any) to cover your rent payments for the time being.

-If it comes to a point where you must leave the property, move in with your friends, or relatives, or simply stay in a local government shelter.
-You can also stay in your car for a short period of time while getting your finances together.
+You can move in with your friends or relatives or simply stay in a local government shelter if you must vacate the property.
+You can also stay in your car for a short period of time while you get your finances together.

-The following are things to do when being evicted with no place to go.
+The following are things to do when you are being evicted with nowhere to go.

 1. Know your rights

 Your landlord cannot just kick you out of the apartment unlawfully.
-He/she must go through the entire eviction process which starts with putting an eviction notice on your door that requires you to pay or leave the promises at a given date.
-The landlord himself also cannot kick you out.
+He/she must go through the entire eviction process, which starts with putting an eviction notice on your door that requires you to pay or leave the promises by a given date.
+The landlord himself cannot kick you out.
 The law enforcement personnel will take care of the process.

 As a tenant, you also have rights and support from your local government.
-In some cases, you might have access to the legal or financial support offered by your local government.
+In some cases, you might have access to the legal or financial support your local government offers.
 Your state could also postpone the eviction under different circumstances.
 The judge might also let you stay in the apartment for a few more days while you are figuring things out.

 2. Stop the eviction and get help

 There are many ways you can stop the eviction process.
-The first and more effective one is to work with your landlord and see what he/she is willing to do.
-If you fell behind on your rent payments due to a short-term financial setback, the landlord might be willing to work with you and come up with a payment structure that works for both of you.
+The first and most effective tip to avoid an eviction is to work with your landlord.
+If you fall behind on your rent payments due to a short-term financial setback, the landlord might be willing to work with you and develop a payment structure that works for both of you.
 He might accept a partial payment or require that you pay your missed rent payments in full.

-In case, you are being evicted without a place to go, you might also need to work with your local governments to see if you qualify for eviction process postponement.
-For example, during the Covid-19 pandemic, the government postponed the eviction process in communities experiencing high levels of transmission of Covid-19, according to the Federal Register and National Housing Law Project.
+If you are being evicted without a place to go, you might also need to work with your local governments to see if you qualify for postponement in the eviction process.
+For example, during the COVID-19 pandemic, the government postponed the eviction process in communities experiencing high levels of transmission of COVID-19, according to the Federal Register and National Housing Law Project.
 If your landlord tried to evict you during that time, you could have easily gotten support and protection from the government.

-Some states allow evictions to be postponed for a given number of days or months depending on your situation.
+Some states allow evictions to be postponed for several days or months, depending on your situation.
 According to The Consumer Financial Protection Bureau(CFPB), you can apply for your state and local organizations for federal funds to pay for utilities, rent, and related housing expenses.
 Your state might also delay the eviction process when you are getting help.

 Related: What to do when facing eviction: How to handle eviction notice?